Last updated on May 25th, 2022 at 02:29 pm

-And while many factors play into this, I would have to say that the easiest (and cheapest) way to get more high quality new patients is…get ready for it, it’s a no-brainer: getting your patients to refer their friends and family!
+And while many factors play into this, I would have to say that the easiest (and cheapest) way to get more high-quality new patients is…get ready for it, it’s a no-brainer: getting your patients to refer their friends and family!

 So, whenever I’m asked new patient related questions, the first thing I ask is: are you really emphasizing referrals in your practice?

 In the innumerable conversations I’ve had with dentists that were desperate for ideas on how to get more new patients, the discussion almost always begins with questions about costly marketing options.
 “How much direct mail should I send out?”
 “What about Google AdWords?” and so it goes.
 And while they all should be doing a coordinated campaign of external marketing, I rarely, if ever find that any are making a serious effort to get more referrals.
 They want to expend all this energy on these external options.
 And again that’s fine.
 But, why not also expend that energy to get more referrals?
-Referrals programs are virtually free—or cost very little to run and referrals generally turn out to be the best patients!
+Referral programs are virtually free—or cost very little to run and referrals generally turn out to be the best patients!

 At MGE one of the internal marketing tools that we use to increase referrals is the Care-to-Share Program.
 In case you aren’t familiar with this program, here are the broad strokes: